Skip to main content

 • “It features a comprehensive story mode with engaging narrative elements that flesh out the lore of the game’s universe, along with challenging AI that can test players' skills across different difficulty levels.”

-• “No story mode, no abyss mode, and arcade mode isn't worth playing more than once or twice.”
+• “There is no story mode, no abyss mode, and the arcade mode isn't worth playing more than once or twice.”

 • music